steno1/typescriptReact/README.md

-📌 Job Listing App ✅
+📌 Job Listing App
+📝 About
 A simple Job Listing App built with React, TypeScript, and CSS.
 This project dynamically displays job listings and ensures a responsive layout for different screen sizes.

 🚀 Features
-✅ Dynamic Job Listings – Jobs are displayed dynamically from data.
+✅ Dynamic Job Listings
+Jobs are displayed dynamically from data.

-📱 Responsive Layout – Grid adjusts for different screen sizes.
+📱 Responsive Layout
+Grid adjusts for different screen sizes.

-🎨 Hover Effects – Smooth UI interactions.
+🎨 Hover Effects
+Smooth UI interactions.

-📌 Organized Styles – Structured with index.css for global styles.
+📌 Organized Styles
+Structured with index.css for global styles.

 📦 Installation & Setup
 1️⃣ Clone the Repository